Nicholas1025/ai_strategy_factory_Tester/README.md

 # 🧠 AI Strategy Discovery Engine

-A modular, GPT-powered platform for generating, backtesting, and selecting algorithmic trading strategies — built for experimentation, competition, and future research (FYP 2026 @ MMU 🎓).
+A modular, GPT-powered platform for generating, backtesting, and selecting algorithmic trading strategies — built for experimentation and competition.

 ---